MorrowShore/Prism/README.md

 ---

-You can also add CloudFlare & Instagram support by adding the following to the prompt #6:
+* To ADD CloudFlare & Instagram support:

+Add the following to the prompt #6
 ```
 -e CLOUDFLARE_KEY="<key>"
 ```